tannerbohn/tannerbohn.github.io/linksaver.markdown

 - The science of teaching: Study finds brain processes that hold the key to understanding students

-- New research has identified the parts of the brain involved in computing mistakes in other peoples understanding, which is a key process in guiding students learning
+- New research has identified the parts of the brain involved in computing mistakes in other people’s understanding, which is a key process in guiding students’ learning

-- According to the results, the MRI scans revealed that a region of the teachers brain called the anterior cingulate cortex signalled how wrong the beliefs of the student were during the game
+- According to the results, the MRI scans revealed that a region of the teachers’ brain called the anterior cingulate cortex signalled how wrong the beliefs of the student were during the game

-- The teachers had to indicate whether the students decisions during the game were correct or not, as they lay in a Magnetic Resonance Imaging (MRI) scanner
+- The teachers had to indicate whether the students’ decisions during the game were correct or not, as they lay in a Magnetic Resonance Imaging (MRI) scanner

 ___